 Life coaches capitalize on their immense empathy, intuition, and problem-solving capabilities to help improve people’s lives.
 This profession can come in many forms, from dating coaches to spiritual guides.

-No matter what you are interested in, there are five basic steps to turning your talent for guiding others into a full-blown business and rewarding career:
+No matter what you are interested in, there are seven basic steps to turning your talent for guiding others into a full-blown business and rewarding career:

 - Choose your specialization